Become a POWER donor today! Click here.

 We welcome a conversation with you about pressures impacting your congregation and community and how faith-based community organizing can help you respond.
 We welcome a conversation about how POWER is equipping congregations across the city to play a more powerful role in shaping policies that effect families, neighborhoods, and our city.

 Give us a call at 215-232-7697 or email us at firstname.lastname@example.org and we’ll set up a time to talk.

 We are looking forward to the conversation.

-Dedicated to bringing about justice to the Greater Philadelphia area
+Dedicated to bringing about justice

 Many of the public and private systems that are meant to sustain families and communities do not work for too many Philadelphians in too many neighborhoods.
 Decades-long losses of jobs, population and tax base have created a seemingly permanent poverty-class in large swaths of the city and are now destabilizing many middle class communities.
 A bold, comprehensive vision for systems change is needed.
 POWER congregations are promoting a 5-part, multi-year organizing platform for policy change in the areas of Jobs, Education, Housing, Public Safety and Healthcare, with a first focus on a jobs plan for Philadelphia.